MillenniumMachines/MillenniumOS/post-processors/fusion-360/README.md

 The default sequential-probing functionality allows you to run operations on a single work piece in multiple planes, by treating each change in work offset as a change in plane.

-`G54` (work offset 1) might indicate machining the top of the work piece, while `G55` (work offset 2) might indicate operations that work on the bottom of the work piece.
+`G54` (work offset 0 in Fusion360, work co-ordinate system 1 in Duet Web Control) might indicate machining the top of the work piece, while `G55` (work offset 1 in Fusion360, WCS 2 in DWC) might indicate operations that work on the bottom of the work piece.

 As the work offsets are probed just prior to being switched into, the work piece can be rotated manually during the guided probing operation.